lgw2/lgw2.github.io/_teaching/csci112-spring-2023/labs/lab1.md

 * 10 points: the function `within_x_percent` is called to decide what substance it is
 * 10 points: the function `within_x_percent` returns 1 if the `data` value is
-	within `percent` of the `ref` value and 0 otherwise.
+	within `percent` of the `ref` value and 0 otherwise
 * 5 points: the user is prompted to give a custom error percent; if not, uses default of 5%
 * 5 points: accepts `n` and `N` for no and `y` and `Y` for yes for giving a custom error percent
-* 10 points: for anything else, prints `Error: bad input` and quit the program.
+* 10 points: for anything else, prints `Error: bad input` and quits the program
 * 5 points: prints the entered temperature and entered percent with two decimal places
 * 5 points: only prompts the user to enter a percent if they say they want to